Regional anesthesia

 Call your doctor now or seek immediate medical care if:

-• You have a new or worse headache.
+• Your child has a new or worse headache.

-• The medicine is not wearing off by the time the doctor said it should.
+• The medicine isn't wearing off by the time the doctor said it should.

-• You have injured the numb area of your body.
+• Your child has injured the numb area of their body.

-What are the types of regional anesthesia for children?
+What are the main types of regional anesthesia?

 The main types are: